Digital shield in cyberspace with a person selecting it with their finger.

 Paper-based training

-If you do not use a computer for your work with UW–Madison, you may be eligible to take the paper-based version (available in our 6 campus languages) of the Cybersecurity Awareness Training.
+If you do not use a computer for your work with UW–Madison or need language support, you may be eligible to take the paper-based version of the Cybersecurity Awareness Training.
+This version is available in English, Spanish, Hmong, Tibetan, Chinese, and Nepali.
 Please reach out to your HR representative or supervisor to see if you qualify.

-If you are an HR representative, please contact the Cybersecurity Awareness Team for guidance on how the paper-based training process works.
+If you are an HR representative, please contact the Office of Cybersecurity – Awareness Team for guidance on how the paper-based training process works.

 Accessibility & usability information